 I book two to three weeks away with the family and during that time, I have no wifi, no internet access, I go offline.
 My assistant has my contact details in case there is a crisis that she’s not able to deal with, but so far, she’s never needed to call me.
 I have to confess at this point that my husband is a college teacher in adult education.
 His holidays run in line with the school holidays.
 (The downside is that he is on a variable hours contract so if he doesn’t work, he doesn’t get paid).
 However the school holidays are less of a challenge for us now, than when we both worked in the City.

 Some of my business mum clients tell me that their stress levels rise as we get closer to the school holidays because they feel that they can’t switch off and they are starting to feel overwhelmed.
-I start by sharing 7 smart ways for busy mums to cope with overwhelm and get more done.
+I start by sharing these 7 easy ideas to balance work and life so that you get more done.
 Logically we all know that taking a proper break is good for you.
 However we’re not all so good at putting that into practice.